1 Samuel

 Saul was handsome, tall and a noble warrior.
 He was humble at first, but then his pride flourished into disobedience.
 Saul failed God by his impatience and his cruelty towards his son Jonathan, his jealousy over David, and his appeal to a witch.
 (1 Sam 13-28)

 Whenever king Saul failed, Samuel would warn him.
-God rebukes Saul and tells Samuel to anoint a replacement king.
+God rebukes Saul and tells Samuel to anoint a REPLACEMENT king.
 (1 Sam 16:1) Samuel travels to visit David, Jesse’s son, the great grandson of Ruth and Boaz.

-Then the word of the Lord came to Samuel: “I regret that I have made Saul king, because he has turned away from me and has not carried out my instructions.”
+The events recorded in the first book of Samuel covers about 115 years.
+It covers the story of the boy Samuel answering God “Here I am”.
+David and Goliath (Chap 3).
+The friendship between David and king Saul’s son Jonathan is loyal.
+(Chap 18).
+Then the word of the Lord came to Samuel: “I regret that I have made Saul king, because he has turned away from Me and has not carried out My instructions.”
 (1 Sam 15:10) The closing chapter of first Samuel draws a picture of how empty a life is without God.
 King Saul’s desolation was due to his half-hearted obedience to God.

 A victim of human pride and jealousy, the people’s choice for king commits suicide on a field of battle rather than be captured.
 (1 Sam 15) Samuel’s judgeship ran from his home at Ramah to Bethel, Gilgal and Mizpah.
 Samuel, a Prophet of the Lord oversaw and administered the affairs in his territory.
 “Look, in this town there is a man of God; he is highly respected, and everything he says comes true.”
 (1 Sam 9:6)